xvyz1/Slime-Chunk-Perimeter-Generator/README.md

 7. Once the purple concrete powder is on the obsidian, do //replacenear 200 purple_concrete_powder nether_portal

 8. OPTIONAL.
 Try different rotations of the pattern.
 To measure which is best, replace the concrete powder with glass and do /perimeterinfo from the spot.
 Highest value is best.
-Usually gain a few blocks.
+Usually gains a few blocks.

 9. Add the magma block outline.